11 Vital Tips To Make Excel Spreadsheets More Efficient

 Separation of the workbook into several files is very effective but also complicated in some cases.
 For example: utilize one file for processing the raw input data, within the second file, all main calculations are done and the third file will display results.
 This seems quite complicated but fixes the issue of slow Excel spreadsheets.

-Bonus Tips to Speed Up Excel File:
+Bonus Tips to Speed Up Excel File

 #1 Fix Excel Files Are Slow to Save/Open: